ankitshah009/audiofeat/README.md

 - **Harmonic Differences (e.g., H1-H2, H1-A3):** Ratios between the amplitudes of specific harmonics.
 (Note: This is a placeholder implementation).

 ### Tonal and Musical Features
-- **Chroma Features:** A 12-element feature vector representing the total energy within each of the 12 pitch classes.
-(Note: This is a placeholder implementation).
 - **Tonnetz (Tonal Centroid Features):** A 6-dimensional representation of tonal space based on music theory.
 (Note: This is a placeholder implementation).

 ## Installation